MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 fields and how they should be initialised and used in an application.

 An LFRic field holds data over the horizontal domain of a mesh.
-Its design supports the LFRic separation concern by preventing direct access to the data.
+Its design supports the LFRic separation of concerns by preventing direct access to the data.
 Model manipulation of data should only be done by passing the field to a kernel or PSyclone built-in.